edwardfeist/drag_models/README.md

 # drag_models
 drag models (primarily for spheres)

-CURRENTLY NOT WORKING build/install this package by cloning the repo, the running build_install.sh
+build/install this package by cloning the repo, the running build_install.sh